plfa/plfa.github.io/src/plfa/part1/Relations.lagda.md

 trichotomy are mutually exclusive, so those points are deferred to Chapter [Negation](/Negation/).

-It is straightforward to show that `suc m ≤ n` implies `m < n`, and conversely.
-One can then give an alternative derivation of the properties of strict inequality, such as transitivity, by exploiting the corresponding properties of inequality.

 #### Exercise `<-trans` (recommended) {#less-trans}

 Show that strict inequality is transitive.